Warsaw's iconic palm loses leaves in Euro protest

 "Instead of a blossoming cultural life and a new building of the museum for modern art we have fun zones, indebted cities, UEFA taking all profits from the event and a huge spectacle of primitive nationalism," Joanna Rajkowska, the artist who created and claims ownership of the palm told the gazeta.pl website on Thursday.

-UEFA expects the tournament to generate about 1.3 billion euros ($1.64 billion) in revenue with profits mainly distributed to the 16 participating nations and as solidarity payments to the 53 member associations of European soccer's governing body.
+UEFA expects the tournament to generate about 1.3 billion euros (1.04 billion pounds) in revenue with profits mainly distributed to the 16 participating nations and as solidarity payments to the 53 member associations of European soccer's governing body.

 Rajkowska said her action was also triggered by the city's decision to erect a huge white football close to the palm which she claimed violated her rights.